7 Ways To Make Wood Garden Beds Last: Nontoxic Sealer & More

 There are many benefits to gardening in raised beds or planter boxes: the improved ergonomics, clean appearance, ability to fill them with quality soil and compost, and it’s easier to block out pests.
 I love raised beds!
 Yet one of the few drawbacks is that they don’t last forever (and, they aren’t exactly cheap).
 So, protect your precious investment and follow these 7 ways to make wood garden beds last longer!
 We’ll talk about how to seal garden beds, lumber choices, drainage and more.

 I’ll admit, we never sealed our garden beds in the past.
 They’re made from super durable heart redwood, after all!
 However, once we moved to our new homestead and began building our “forever garden” (and felt the rude awakening of not being in our 20’s anymore during the laborious process) I thought to myself: I want to make these garden beds last a LONG as physically possible.

 In fact, we seriously contemplated getting some awesome Birdie’s galvanized metal raised bed kits instead.
 Those things should last forever!
-(And you can save 5% with code “deannacat3”).
+(Save 5% with code “deannacat3” – plus buy 3 get 1 free currently for their 2023 Memorial Day sale).
 But in the end, my love for the look of rustic wood won that battle, so here we are: we just finished building 19 new redwood garden beds, sealed and siliconed this time.
 Do it once, and do it right.